keploy/community-blog/cm7imxz9w000009jv16jyah5t.md

 **The key is to break these cycles.** We need to make sure our **test parts** are **independent**, meaning they can work on their own **without relying on each other**.
 This makes our testing system much **more stable** and **easier to maintain.**

-**By leveraging the insights gained from AI test generation tools**, such as **identifying unintended dependencies** and **encouraging independent test design**, we can **indirectly promote cleaner code structures** and ultimately **break cyclic dependencies** within our test suites:
+**By leveraging the insights gained from AI-driven testing tools**, such as **identifying unintended dependencies** and **encouraging independent test design**, we can **indirectly promote cleaner code structures** and ultimately **break cyclic dependencies** within our test suites:

-1. **Identifying Unnecessary Dependencies:** AI-powered test generation tools often analyze code to understand its structure and dependencies.
+1. **Identifying Unnecessary Dependencies:** AI-driven testing tools often analyze code to understand its structure and dependencies.
 In the process, they might uncover unintended dependencies between tests that contribute to cyclic relationships.
 By highlighting these unexpected connections, the tools can alert developers to potential issues.

 2. **Promoting Independent Test Design:** These tools often encourage the creation of small, focused, and independent test cases.
 This emphasis on independent units can naturally discourage the development of tightly coupled tests that might lead to cyclic dependencies.